2017 World Snooker Championship: Format

 The 2017 World Snooker Championship took place between 15 April and 1 May 2017 in Sheffield, England.
 The tournament was the last of 19 ranking events in the 2016–17 snooker season on the World Snooker Tour.
 It featured a 32-player main draw that was held at the Crucible Theatre, as well as a 128-player qualifying draw that was played at the English Institute of Sport, Sheffield, from 5 to 12 April, concluding three days before the start of the main draw.
 This was the 41st consecutive year that the tournament had been staged at the Crucible, and it was the 49th successive world championship to be contested using the modern knockout format.

 The top 16 players in the latest world rankings automatically qualified for the main draw as seeded players.
 Mark Selby was seeded first overall as the defending champion, and the remaining 15 seeds were allocated based on the world rankings released after the China Open.
 The number of frames required to win a match increased with each proceeding round of the main draw, the first round consisting of best-of-19 frames matches, the final match being played over a maximum of 35 frames.

 All 16 non-seeded spots in the main draw were filled with players from the qualifying rounds.
 The draw for the qualifying competition consisted of 128 players, including 110 of the remaining 112 players on the World Snooker Tour, as well as 18 wildcard places assigned to non-tour players.
-These invited players included the women's world champion, the European junior champion, and all four semi-finalists at the WSF world amateur championship.
+These invited players included the women's world champion and the European junior champion.
 Half of the participants in the qualifying draw were seeded players: those ranked from 17th to 80th were allocated one of 64 seeds in world ranking order; the other participants were placed randomly into the draw.
 To reach the main draw at the Crucible, players were required to win three best-of-19 frames qualifying matches.